ganelson/inform/resources/Documentation/Writing with Inform.md

 the double-0 prefix having no numerical meaning but signalling that this is an agent, not a number.

 This makes it impossible to have a literal `"` character in a specification, but those are impossible for Inform to read anyway because they would be mistaken for text, so this is no loss.
-But literal angle brackets can be written, so that:

-	<"<">99<">">

-allows `<99>` to be a value.
+How about literal angle brackets, though?
+Suppose we want values to look like `<1101>`, `<1102>`, ...; we cannot write

+	A hotel room number is a kind of value.
+	<1109> specifies a hotel room number.

+...because the `<` and `>` signs on either side of the `1109` lead Inform to think that what's between them will be the name of a part.
+Inform then complains, reasonably enough from its point of view, that `1109` _isn't_ the name of a part.
+Instead:

+	A hotel room number is a kind of value.
+	<"<">1109<">"> specifies a hotel room number.

+This works nicely, because `<"<">` means "match a literal `<`".
+And then, say, `showme <1109>` replies:

+	hotel room number: <1109>

+In other words, that cumbersome escaping needed to be done only when specifying the notation, not when using it.

 Similarly:

 	A monetary value is a kind of value. $<dollars><"."><cents> specifies a monetary value with parts dollars and cents (optional, preamble optional).

-Note that putting the full stop in quotation marks here prevents Inform from thinking that one sentence has ended and another one has begun.
+Putting the full stop in quotation marks here prevents Inform from thinking that one sentence has ended and another one has begun.

 We can also use the angle-bracket syntax to have two parts of a specification jammed directly next to each other, with nothing in between: